The

 used to automate interaction with windows and controls

-set of built-in functions designed specifically for automation.
+with a large set of built-in functions designed

-to automate the testing of Microsoft Windows based applications.
+be used to automate the testing of Microsoft Windows

-Phantom test scripts are a valuable, repeatable addition
+based applications.
+Phantom test scripts are a valuable,

 Regression Testing - Phantom scripts

-your product.
-This is a cost-effective way to ensure new
+of your product.
+This is a cost-effective way to

-changes to an application dont introduce defects in existing
+ensure new changes to an application dont introduce

 For more information on Phantom, consult the Phantom